AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/file-formatting.md

 ## Supported parameters {#supported-parameters}

-You can modify several properties of the exported files to match the requirements of the file reception system on your side, in order to optimally read and interpret the files received from Experience Platform.
+You can modify several properties of the exported files to match the requirements of your destination's file reception system, in order to optimally read and interpret the files received from Experience Platform.

 >[!NOTE]
 >